-Brassavola orchids typically light fairly strong, bright light, even with some direct sunlight.
+Brassavola orchids typically like fairly strong, bright light, even with some direct sunlight.
 A healthy Brassavola has mottled leaves, with slight reddish marks on the leaves.
-Leaves that are deep green typically signify a plant that isn't getting enough light, so the plant should be moved to a brighter location.
-Brassavola prefer 2,500 to 4,000 fc light intensity.
+Leaves that are deep green usually signify that a plant isn't getting enough light, so the plant should be moved to a brighter location.
+Brassavola prefers 2,500 to 4,000 fc light intensity.
 A south-facing window is frequently a perfect home.

 The tubular leaves on Brassavola are designed to reduce water transpiration, making them more drought tolerant than many other orchids.
 As a result, the plants need less humidity and less frequent water than many other epiphytic orchids.
 As with all orchids, the frequency of watering depends on your growing culture.
 Mounted Brassavola orchids can be watered several times a week during the growing cycle, while potted Brassavola orchids should be watered thoroughly weekly.
 Drooping or wrinkled leaves signal water stress and you should water the plant as soon as possible.

 Use a fresh, commercial potting mix specifically for orchids with loose, natural materials like orchid bark, sphagnum moss, lava rock, or tree fern that provides fast drainage.